ONLINE RETAIL EXPERIENCE FOR AIR CONDITIONERS

 During the research phase, I conducted stakeholder interviews with our buyers to gain insight into the assortment and inventory plan, as well as to gather information about air conditioner buying considerations.
 I worked with the team to develop a customer journey map and conducted a competitive analysis against other sites and tech blogs to identify opportunities for our website.

 I interviewed our buyers who oversee the air conditioning category to understand how much inventory was allocated towards the different products that we carry, and also information about store performance and their goals for the season.
-Being subject matter experts in the category, they were able to highlight some top considerations about air conditioners that would impact a customer's purchase decision.
+Being subject matter experts in the category, they were able to highlight some top considerations about air conditioners that would impact a customer's purchase decision and competitors in the market.

 Customer Journey Map